Frequently Asked Questions

 Do you have an online shop?

 Yes, my shop is on Etsy.
 If there's something you've seen at my shows, that's not there, please feel free to contact me.
-I might have more in the bins that I haven't posted yet.
+I might have more in storage that I haven't posted yet.

-I have partner with Printify to provide usable items like blankets, desk mats, and shirts.
+I have partnered with Printify to provide usable items like blankets, desk mats, and shirts.
 Most of these items will only be available on my Etsy shop.
-If you're running out of wall space or looking for a special gift.
+If you're running out of wall space or looking for a special gift these items can be a perfect fit.

 If someone is international, they can use my Redbubble store.
 My Etsy currently doesn't ship internationally.